rvsrvs/jasdev.github.io/_posts/2020-3-31-fusion-primer.md

 ---

+Special thanks to [Peter](https://github.com/peter-tomaselli) for feedback on an early draft of this entry.

 ## Related reading, hat tips, and footnotes

 [^1]: I also implemented a predicate-based version `Publisher.removeKnownDuplicates(by:)` for when constraining `Output` to either `Equatable` or `Hashable` isn’t feasible.